MuteObserver/50-50/README.md

-# 50-50: Sims 4 Mod Problem Isolator
+# 50-50: Sims 4 Mod Detective
 A quick and dirty tool for saving time when troubleshooting Sims 4 mods.

 ## What is this?
-This PowerShell script implements the 50/50 method for isolating problematic mods in The Sims 4.
-It's designed to streamline the process of finding which mod(s) are causing issues in your game.
+A powerShell script implements the 50/50 method for isolating problematic mods for The Sims 4.
+Holds your hand, streamlines the process of finding which mod(s) are causing issues in your game.

 ## How it works
-The 50/50 method is a binary search algorithm applied to mod troubleshooting:

-1. Disable half of your mods
+1. Disables half of your mods
-2. Test the game
+2. You test the game
 3. If the problem persists, the issue is in the enabled half.
 If not, it's in the disabled half.
 4. Repeat the process with the problematic half until you isolate the issue